Distributed coloring and the local structure of unit-disk graphs

 By Lemma \ref{lem:radius12}, we also have

 (recall that $C_r(u)$ is the circle of radius $r$ centered in $u$).
 Note that $d(u)=\mu(D_1(u)) =\sum_{r\in [0,1]} \mu(C_r(u)) $ and $d(v)=\mu(D_1(v)) =\sum_{r\in [0,1]} \mu(C_r(v)) $.

-Subject to these inequalities (and with $\omega$ fixed), our goal is to maximize $\tfrac12(\mu(D_1(u))+\mu(D_1(v)))$ over all unit-disk graphs of clique number at most $\omega$.
-Instead of optimizing over finite points sets it will be convenient to optimize over finite point sets carrying some (nonnegative, non necessarily integral) weights.
+Subject to these inequalities (and with $\omega$ fixed), our goal is to maximize $\tfrac12(\mu(D_1(u))+\mu(D_1(v)))$ over all point sets in the plane.
+As explained in the introduction of this section, it is convenient to relax the problem and optimize over points sets carrying some nonnegative (non necessarily integral) weights.
 In this context, $\mu(R)$ is simply defined as the sum of the weights of the points lying in $R$ (the objective function $\tfrac12(\mu(D_1(u))+\mu(D_1(v)))$ and the linear constraints \eqref{eq:1} and \eqref{eq:2}, which were defined using $\mu$, are modified accordingly).
-The solution of this linear relaxation will give an upper bound for our original (integral) optimization problem.
+Thus we have a linear program with objective function $\tfrac12(\mu(D_1(u))+\mu(D_1(v)))$ (which we seek to maximize), whose variables are the weights of the points in the plane, with linear constraints given by \eqref{eq:1} and \eqref{eq:2}.
+The solution of this linear program will give us an upper bound for our original (integral) optimization problem.